UuqV/kathryn-lovell-tech/content/blog/2020-02-18-selectors/index.md

 }
 ```

 This solves our code repetition problem.
-(Using _.difference to remove your filtered sets will work as long as you don’t have any duplicates.)
+(Using \_.difference to remove your filtered sets will work as long as you don’t have any duplicates.)
 Also, this function won’t run unless the state actually changes.

-But wait, if you dropped a couple of console.logs in here, you’d notice that whenever the Apples filter runs, the Oranges filter also runs!
+But wait!
+If you dropped a couple of console.logs in here, you’d notice that whenever the Apples filter runs, the Oranges filter also runs!
 That’s not much different than before.
 If anything changes in the state, these filters still have to run again.
 How do we get the level of specificity afforded to us by reducers?

 Turns out this code needs one more thing to really shine.
 When we use the createSelector() function, the selector then listens for one of its arguments to change.
 Since the argument functions require the whole state, the selector calls those functions whenever the whole state changes.
 We need to give these functions just a piece of state instead, like so: